Capitalism: Relationship to democracy

 In Capital in the Twenty-First Century (2013), Thomas Piketty of the Paris School of Economics asserted that inequality is the inevitable consequence of economic growth in a capitalist economy and the resulting concentration of wealth can destabilize democratic societies and undermine the ideals of social justice upon which they are built.

 States with capitalistic economic systems have thrived under political regimes deemed to be authoritarian or oppressive.
 Singapore has a successful open market economy as a result of its competitive, business-friendly climate and robust rule of law.
 Nonetheless, it often comes under fire for its style of government which, though democratic and consistently one of the least corrupt, operates largely under a one-party rule.
 Furthermore, it does not vigorously defend freedom of expression as evidenced by its government-regulated press, and its penchant for upholding laws protecting ethnic and religious harmony, judicial dignity and personal reputation.
 The private (capitalist) sector in the People's Republic of China has grown exponentially and thrived since its inception, despite having an authoritarian government.
 Augusto Pinochet's rule in Chile led to economic growth and high levels of inequality by using authoritarian means to create a safe environment for investment and capitalism.
 Similarly, Suharto's authoritarian reign and extirpation of the Communist Party of Indonesia allowed for the expansion of capitalism in Indonesia.

 The term "capitalism" in its modern sense is often attributed to Karl Marx.
-In his Das Kapital, Marx analyzed the "capitalist mode of production" using a method of understanding today known as Marxism.
-However, Marx himself rarely used the term "capitalism" while it was used twice in the more political interpretations of his work, primarily authored by his collaborator Friedrich Engels.
-In the 20th century, defenders of the capitalist system often replaced the term "capitalism" with phrases such as free enterprise and private enterprise and replaced "capitalist" with rentier and investor in reaction to the negative connotations associated with capitalism.
+In Das Kapital, Marx analyzed the "capitalist mode of production" using a method of critique that later became known as Marxism.
+However, while Marx did discuss capitalism extensively, he used the term "capitalism" less frequently than "capitalist mode of production."
+His collaborator, Friedrich Engels, played a significant role in popularizing the term in more political interpretations of their work.
+In the 20th century, supporters of the capitalist system often replaced the term "capitalism" with phrases such as "free enterprise" or "private enterprise" to avoid its negative connotations.
+Similarly, the term "capitalist" was sometimes substituted with "investor" or "entrepreneur" to emphasize productive roles rather than passive wealth accumulation.